kskalvar/aws-eks-kubeflow-quickstart/README.md

 We'll using an EC2 instance to install awscli , eksctl, and other support tools needed to create the EKS Cluster and Install Kubeflow.

-Login to the AWS Managment Console goto the AWS EC2 Dashboard
+Login to the AWS Managment Console go to the AWS EC2 Dashboard
 Click on "Launch Instance"

 Name and tags